unrealists/hasura-versioned-data-tutorial/readme.md

 *"Versioning data?
 So what?
 It is not rocket science"*, I hear you say and you are right.
 I mean, let me be honest, I have found many different ways to mitigate this problem in the past.
 There are myriad of ways to implement a platform with a versioned data model.
 That is not the point.
 The cost (both time and money) that such implementations often come attached with give start-ups a big smack in the face especially when they have to be agile.
 You see your friends enjoying building shiny new APIs backed by simple CRUD systems and start their start-up journey months ahead while you fight with tons of quirky data models to offer a brand new finance app to the world while regulators are stalking you.

 Back in the days, I semi-successfully co-founded a Business Intelligence SaaS company.
-There, my obsession was the inner workings of relational databases and I kept that obsession to this day.
-Out of all aspects of relational DBs, I was mostly interested in how they treat SQL.
-I feel in love with versatility and expresiveness of SQL.
-This was the time of where I was considered old fashined due to my views on new age databases whose query languages were utterly joke compared to SQL.
-When my friends were trying to shame me due to my loyalty towards SQL and skepticism towards NoSQL conventions, I was throwing back at them my buddy Postgres.
+There, my obsession was the inner workings of databases and I kept that obsession to this day.
+Out of all aspects of DBs, I was mostly interested in how they treat SQL.
+I love any database that has first class SQL support.
+When my friends were trying to shame me due to my loyalty towards SQL and skepticism towards new age NoSQL conventions, I was throwing back at them my buddy Postgres.
 Its use of SQL and modular architecture with a rock solid stability(and of course, performance) was keeping NoSQL fanboys at bay.
 But they were still shouting outside.

 **"Good luck with wasted resources on developing cool APIs on top of your DB from the 90s"**